bnb-chain/greenfield/docs/architecture/02-key_management.md

 ## Backend Options

-The gnfd-cosmos-sdk provides several backend options for key storage.
+The greenfield-cosmos-sdk provides several backend options for key storage.
 Each backend has its own strengths and weaknesses, and the choice of backend will depend on your specific use case.
 Here are the available options:

 1. **os**: The os backend uses the operating system's default credentials store to handle key storage operations securely.
 The keyring may be kept unlocked for the whole duration of the user session.